 Open in Colab Open On GitHub

-MNIST Tutorial#
+MNIST tutorial#

 Welcome to Flax NNX!
-This tutorial will guide you through building and training a simple convolutional neural network (CNN) on the MNIST dataset using the Flax NNX API.
-Flax NNX is a Python neural network library built upon JAX and currently offered as an experimental module within Flax.
+In this tutorial you will learn how to build and train a simple convolutional neural network (CNN) to classify handwritten digits on the MNIST dataset using the Flax NNX API.

 1. Install Flax#